zooper-lib/Bee/README.md

 #### Contexts with Local State

-Create a context with local state that is accessible to all activities within the context.
+Create a context with the local state that is accessible to all activities within the context.
 This helps encapsulate related operations.

 ```csharp
 .WithContext(